redtexts/texts/gorter_1920_open_letter_to_lenin.md

 And this is done, as it must inevitably be done in England, with its tremendous history, tradition, and strength; it is done with the utmost firmness of purpose.
 Because the English proletariat has the greatest power (potentially it is the most powerful on the earth), it makes a sudden stand against the mightiest bourgeoisie of the earth, and with one stroke rejects the whole of English democracy, although the revolution has not yet broken out there.

 That is what their vanguard did, just like the German one, the KAPD.
 And why did they do it?
-Because they know that they also stand alone, and that no class in all England will help them, and that above all the proletariat itself, and not the leaders, must fight and win there [(19)][notes].
+Because they know that they also stand alone, and that no class in all England will help them, and that above all the proletariat itself, and not the leaders, must fight and win there[^note-19].

-### A Great Day.
+## A Great Day.

 It was an historic day, Comrade, when on this June day in London the first Communist Party was founded, and this Party rejected the entire structure and government apparatus of seven hundred years.
 I wish Marx and Engels could have been present there.
 I believe they would have felt a great, a supreme joy at seeing how these English workers rejected the English State, the example for all States of the earth, and which for centuries has been the centre and stronghold of world capitalism and rules over one third of humanity; how they reject it and its parliament, though only theoretically as yet.

 These tactics are all the more necessary in England because English capitalism supports the capitalism of all other countries, and will decidedly not scruple to summon auxiliaries from all over the world, against every foreign, as well as against its own proletariat.
 The fight of the English proletariat, therefore, is a struggle against world capitalism.
 All the more reason for the English Communists to give the most elevated and brilliant example.
-To wage an exemplary fight on behalf of the world proletariat, and to strengthen it by example [(20)][notes].
+To wage an exemplary fight on behalf of the world proletariat, and to strengthen it by example[^note-20].

 Thus there has to be everywhere one group that draws all the consequences; such groups are the salt of humanity.